jiachengxu/idetcd/README.md

 $ ./coredns
 ```

-After that, all nodes in the cluster are trying to find free slots in the etcd to expose themselves, once they are successed, you can get the domain name of every node on every node in the same cluster by:
+After that, all nodes in the cluster are trying to find free slots in the etcd to expose themselves, once they succeed, you can get the domain name of every node on every node in the same cluster by:
 ```
 $ dig +short worker4.tf.local @localhost
 ```